EMDR Therapy in Oregon

 You’re exhausted by overthinking

-...then EMDR might be the next step in your healing journey.
+...then EMDR Therapy might be the next step in your healing journey.

 It’s not about reliving trauma.
 It’s about releasing it—so you can move forward with more calm, clarity, and confidence.